 Takumi master craftsmen

 Highly skilled Takumi master craftsmen and women lead the production team.
 They meticulously three-dimensionally measure all components and balance and blueprint them to perfection.
-Every car is also track tested by professional driver before it is finally finely tuned and shipped to its owner.
+A professional driver track tests each car.
+Then its fine tuned and shipped to its owner.

 South Africa is in line to get the GR Yaris RZ.
 It will no doubt cost a bit.
 But it’s not alone — there’s a whole range of GR Yarises on its way.